Posted by: Em | SEP-29-2021

 Corporations benefit from this labor becoming so diffuse and piecemeal that it is both impossible to regulate, and nearly impossible to live off of, all while creating a fiction of having created something magically autonomous and simply too complex to be understood by mere mortals.
 This manifests clearly in how slowly government regulations making exploitative and precarious gig work remotely humane and livable are emerging, but the broader conclusion is that we are all being funnelled into tolerating these working conditions or similar, and often also performing a level of this labor for free as well.

 This form of labor is diffused into billions of tiny droplets, like a vapor, so it's hard to see where it begins or ends.
 No difference, though, to corporations who have the resources and centralized infrastructure to suck all of the moisture out of the room regardless.
 In fact, they benefit from this diffusion, which muddies understanding of how the technology works (leading to superstitious, fantastical conclusions) and also muddies the demand-making process, and the worker's own understanding of their work.
-It is harder to break free from the moral and self-worth baggage of “earning a living” not because work is harder to come by to the point of elimination, but because the specific types of work required to be a good capitalist subject is the air we all breathe, even when we're legally un/der-employed or long-term “unemployable.”
+It is harder to break free from the moral and self-worth baggage of “earning a living” not because work is harder to come by to the point of elimination, but because the specific types of work required to be a good capitalist subject is in the air we all breathe, even when we're legally un/der-employed or long-term “unemployable.”

 This is a much more interesting and historically grounded problem to wrestle with than robotic paradises or apocalypses.
 I'm especially interested in these problems as I realize it's emerged as a consistent theme in my own fiction writing.
 In the short visual novel FLESH/CIRCUIT, the main character is functionally surplussed on Earth but seeks a precarious and highly surveilled role as a professional party guest on a low-orbit celebrity penthouse complex.
 Providing “interesting-ness” or “sexiness” is an implicit background task of being any sort of cultural worker that institutions like academia and the art world rely on extracting value from, and has already been more explicitly formalized in work like Andrea Fraser's Untitled (2003), Hito Steyerl's Lovely Andrea (2007), as well as the ubiquitous impetus to brand oneself as an influencer or content creator and act optimally in line with the affordances corporate media platforms make for this activity.
 As billionaires find it increasingly difficult to hang on to their artpop girlfriends and resulting clout/connections, I foresaw this possibly becoming more explicitly a “(bull)shit job” as well.